MenAllen/PhilippeJoubard_5_30032021/README.md

 ## Improvments & suggested add-ons
 - Adding quantity info for each product in the product order data would simplify and fluidify the exchange between front and backend
+- Some images on server side need to be compressed: for example, oak_5.jpg is 4712Ko